Table of contents

-In this article, you’ll learn how to create emails of this kind.
-But first, let’s learn when it’s appropriate to send them and how to find your perfect timing.
+In this article, you’ll learn how to craft emails like this (and we encourage you to borrow from our samples!) — but first, let’s learn when it’s appropriate to send a friendly reminder email, and how to find your perfect timing.

 Reminder emails are useful when something important is coming up and when something should have happened but didn’t.
 Here are some situations that could benefit from sending a reminder.

 Late payments: Payment on or before a deadline is standard business etiquette.
 Things happen but you still have the right to your money.
-Don’t feel guilty about sending a reminder email if a payment deadline has passed and you haven’t received those funds.
+Don’t feel guilty about sending a payment reminder if a deadline has passed and you haven’t received those funds.

 Vendor issues: Sometimes you’re the one who needs to pay but a vendor hasn’t sent you an invoice.
 Alternatively, maybe you ordered something and it hasn’t arrived.
 Your business depends on that product or invoice, so it’s fine to get in touch and check in.